Luke 2

 and they came, hurrying, and found Miriam and Joseph and the infant, lying in the feeding trough.

 Paraphrase: Then the disciples came charging through the fields and ran through the town and made their way straight to the public housing unit.
-They found the stables and there, to their amazement and delight, were Mary, Joseph, and the infant-King whose birth the angels had announced.
+They found the stables and, to their amazement and delight, there was Mary, Joseph, and the infant-King whose birth the angels had announced.
 Just as the angel had said, the baby was lying in a feeding trough and snugly wrapped in cloths.

 Comments: